Bedri Hamza

 Bedri Hamza (born 8 November 1963) is a politician and administrator in Kosovo.
 He has been the Republic of Kosovo's finance minister on two occasions, served three terms in the Assembly of the Republic of Kosovo, was governor of the Central Bank of Kosovo from 2013 to 2017, and served one term as the mayor of South Mitrovica.
-Hamza is also the current chairman of the Democratic Party of Kosovo (PDK).
+Hamza is also the current chairman of the Democratic Party of Kosovo (PDK) and the candidate for Prime Minister of Kosovo in the 9 February elections and December 28 elections.

 Early life and career

 Hamza was born to a Kosovo Albanian family in the village of Klina e Epërme in the municipality of Skenderaj, in what was then the Autonomous Province of Kosovo and Metohija in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He graduated from the historical University of Pristina's Faculty of Economics in 1987 and later received a master's degree from the post-1999 institution of the same name on the topic, "Problems of improving the fiscal system of the Republic of Kosovo."
 He has taken doctoral studies at the University of Tirana in Albania.

 Hamza was head of accounting and finance at Trepča Lead Metallurgy in Mitrovica from 1987 to 1990.
 He worked in the private sector from 1990 to 1998 and led the Mitrovica municipal assembly's directorate of public services from 2000 to 2003.